Peanut butter: As animal food

 Peanut butter inside a hollow chew toy is a method to occupy a dog with a flavored treat.
 A common outdoor bird feeder is a coating of peanut butter on a pine cone with an overlying layer of bird seed.

+In treating malnutrition

+Plumpy'nut, a ready-to-use therapeutic food that is a peanut paste with other contents such as milk solids, is considered highly effective in treating child malnutrition.
+It is approved by the World Health Organisation as a highly successful alternative to refeeding.
+It has a shelf life of two years.

 Physical properties

 Peanut butter is a viscoelastic food that exhibits both solid and fluid behaviors.
-It consists of ground-up peanuts and may contain additional additives, such as stabilizers, sugars, or salt.
-Its characteristic soft, spreadable texture can be further defined through rheology – the study of flow and deformation of matter, affecting texture, consistency, and mouthfeel.
-Specifically for peanut butter, rheology can be used to define characteristics, such as spreadability and grittiness more accurately.
+Its characteristics—soft texture, spreadability, grittiness, etc.—can be more accurately defined through rheology.